jcfranco/dev-summit-2017-widgets-deep-dive/slides/index.md

 # Development challenges: API Design

-- How things can be done differently in 4x compared to 3
+How things can be done differently in 4x compared to 3

+- New tools
   - Collection
   - Accessor

 ---